-Harold J. Read describes his family background and his upbringing in Illinois, where he also earned his B.S. and M.A. from the University of Illinois but Read later relocated to the University of Pennsylvania where his Ph.D. research brought him into the area of metallurgy.
+Harold J. Read describes his family background and his upbringing in Illinois.
+He earned his BS and MA degrees from the University of Illinois, then relocated to the University of Pennsylvania where his PhD research brought him into the area of metallurgy.
 Read also worked for the Mellon Institute where his metal-work eventually led to equipment design and manufacturing prototypes for the Manhattan Project.
-Read was also greatly involved in the Electrochemical Society, eventually becoming its President while overlooking its publications.
+Read was also involved in the Electrochemical Society, eventually becoming its President while overseeing its publications.

-Elsa Reichmanis discusses her family's immigration to the United States and her childhood in Syracuse, New York, where she also obtained her B.S. and Ph.D. in chemistry from Syracuse University.
-Later, Reichmanis took a technical staff position at AT&T Bell Laboratories, which is currently known as Bell Labs, Lucent Technologies, and eventually she was promoted to director.
+Elsa Reichmanis discusses her family's immigration to the United States and her childhood in Syracuse, New York, where she also earned her BS and PhD in chemistry from Syracuse University.
+Later, Reichmanis took a technical staff position at AT&T Bell Laboratories (currently known as Bell Labs, Lucent Technologies), and eventually she was promoted to director.
 Reichmanis describes her work, which involves photonic research and deep-UV lithography, while also offering her views on Valerie J. Kuck's research on women in chemistry, the definition of innovation, and the future of chemistry.

-Karin M. Reinisch grew up in Massachusetts and attended Harvard University, where she majored in chemistry, liking to solve problems, but not liking labs.
-She had Maitland Jones and George Whitesides and worked in the Whitesides lab.
+Karin M. Reinisch grew up in Massachusetts and attended Harvard University, where she majored in chemistry.
+She studied under Maitland Jones and George Whitesides and worked in the Whitesides lab.
 She stayed at Harvard for graduate school; there she worked on methyltransferase in William Lipscomb's lab.
 Reinisch's thesis research became a paper for Cell.
 Reinisch then accepted a postdoc in Stephen Harrison's lab, where she worked on her reovirus project and published a paper in Nature.
 From there she accepted a position at Yale University.
 Reinisch describes developing her own lab, recruiting postdocs, and her current projects, as well as ethics classes, cultural differences, the future of membrane trafficking, women in science, and science education.